 The basic presumption is that the work you submit is your own.
-Every line of text and line of code that you submit must be written by you personally.
+Every line of code that you submit must be written by you personally.

 However, occasionally, it may be necessary to ask someone for help.
 You are permitted to do so, provided you meet the following two conditions: